 A typical garbage disposal unit lasts about 12 years, so if it's a feature you want in your kitchen, there is every likelihood that you'll need to replace it at some point.
 Or, you may want to install one for the very first time when remodeling an old kitchen.

 If you are installing one for the first time, be aware that there are some wiring and plumbing skills necessary—work you may want to have a professional do if you're not fully confident of your skills.
 For example, most current buildings codes require a dedicated 20-amp 120-volt outlet under the sink near the disposal.
 The outlet will need to be controlled by a switch that is accessible to a user standing at the sink.
 There is a good chance that this circuit is already in your kitchen, but if it's not, you'll need to have this circuit installed before you can install the disposal.

 Before you automatically replace a failed disposal or buy one for a kitchen remodel, make sure you need it.

-Initially, garbage disposers were regarded as luxury items in a kitchen, but gradually they became a common feature of almost all kitchens—so much so that people may automatically assume a kitchen needs one.
-Today, though, there is some movement away from garbage disposers for environmental reasons.
+Initially, garbage disposers were regarded as luxury items, but gradually they became a common feature of almost all kitchens—so much so that people may automatically assume a kitchen needs one.
+Today, though, environmental concerns are prompting some movement away from garbage disposals.

-The amount of raw organic garbage pumped into city sewer systems through kitchen sink drains is putting a considerable strain on waste treatment facilities, and some communities have even gone to the length of outlawing them, while others are considering the move.
+The amount of raw organic garbage pumped into city sewer systems through kitchen sink drains is putting a considerable strain on waste treatment facilities.
+As a result, some communities have even gone to the length of outlawing disposals, while others are considering the move.
 Many communities recommend that organic wastes are best thrown away in the standard trash rather than ground up and flushed down the sink.
 And there are gradually more and more communities offering organic waste programs designed to pick up "wet" wastes and compost them.
 If your community offers any such program, there is no reason whatsoever to install a garbage disposal.